-We are working on a great lineup of speakers for the 2023 Policy Action Institute.
-Check back often as speakers are just being confirmed.
+Check out our great lineup of speakers for the 2023 Policy Action Institute.

 Born the oldest of four boys to a single teen mom, Craig Andrade grew up on public assistance in the housing projects of Boston and Brockton, Massachusetts, directly experiencing poverty, drugs, violence, trauma, community and love that sparked and drives his academic and community service practice.
 Craig is a registered nurse, athletic trainer, licensed massage therapist, strength and condition specialist, health educator and racial equity advocate with masters and doctoral degrees in public health from Boston University School of Public Health.
 Craig previously lead as director of the Bureau of Family Health & Nutrition at the Massachusetts Department of Public Health and helped found the Racial Equity Leadership Team and Cross-Department Racial Equity Collaborative at DPH.
 Now he serves as associate dean of practice, director of The Activist Lab, and associate professor of community health sciences at Boston University’s School of Public Health where he works to catalyze bold public health practice that promotes racial justice and health equity locally, nationally and globally.